 Tips for Managing Pain During Hot Weather

 If you are the one suffering from pain, it does not matter to you what causes your pain to worsen—you just want relief.
 Consider these tips to help combat the pain as temperatures rise.

 - Avoid the Hottest Weather – If you can stay indoors during the hottest part of the day, you may be able to avoid the worst pain.

 - Use Your AC – While you may hate paying higher electric bills, the AC can be a huge help in reducing your level of pain and keeping you comfortable during the spring and summer months.

 - Eat and Drink Right – Eating a smart diet and drinking plenty of water will keep you feeling your best.
 A hydrated, nourished body will be able to handle the heat better than one that is starved for nutrients.

 - Consider Mint – Mint offers a natural cooling sensation.
 Mint products such as teas, lotions, and soaps can help you cool down and lessen the pain.

 While warmer months may never be your favorite time of the year, a little knowledge can go a long way towards helping you combat heat-related pain during spring and summer months.
-At Pain Solutions Treatment Centers, we are proud to take a comprehensive and highly progressive approach to healing and pain management that allows us to treat each patient’s pain effectively.
-To learn more about methods to reduce pain, give us a call at 770-590-1078 or visit us here to schedule a pain management consultation.
+At Alliance Spine & Pain Centers, we are proud to take a comprehensive and highly progressive approach to healing and pain management that allows us to treat each patient’s pain effectively.
+To learn more about methods to reduce pain or how hot weather affects pain, give us a call at 770.590.1078 or schedule a pain management consultation.